Brevis: The Infinite Compute Layer

 Brevis Seed Round Participation Highlights - Source: Brevis

 It is backed by leading global investors such as Polychain Capital, Binance Labs, IOSG, Nomad Capital, HashKey, and Bankless Ventures.
-This accredited participation underscores confidence in Brevis’ long-term commercialization and category-defining potential.
+This accredited participation underscores confidence in Brevis’s long-term commercialization and category-defining potential.

-Beyond capital, Brevis’s network of strategic partners include key stakeholders from Kyber, Babylon, Uniswap, Arbitrum, and Altlayer.
+Beyond capital, Brevis’s network of strategic partners includes key stakeholders from Kyber, Babylon, Uniswap, Arbitrum, and Altlayer.
 This also reflects a shared commitment to advancing verifiable computation as a foundational Web3 primitive.
-Together, this coalition forms the backbone of Brevis’ distribution moat, uniting institutional trust, ecosystem reach, and technical credibility.
+Together, this coalition forms the backbone of Brevis’s distribution moat, uniting institutional trust, ecosystem reach, and technical credibility.

 Through this alignment of capital, partnerships, and purpose, Brevis cements its position as the definitive trust layer for verifiable computation: the infrastructure powering the next era of scalable, transparent, and provable digital systems.